Alfie Evans Dies on the Feast of St. Gianna Molla

 Amy Smith is the Register’s associate editor.
 She started writing about everything from Jane Austen to saints for the Register in 2005 and joined the staff as copy editor in 2008.
 Her writing has appeared in various other Catholic publications.
 She has a master’s degree in journalism and a B.A. in English.

-Alfie Evans’ tragic death has left me heartbroken and prompted me to turn to fervent prayer — and the intercession of one of my favorite saints, St. Gianna Molla, patron of life, whose feast day is April 28.
+Alfie Evans’ tragic death has left me heartbroken.
+His fight for life prompted me to turn to fervent prayer — and the intercession of one of my favorite saints, St. Gianna Molla, patron of life, whose feast day is April 28.

 St. Gianna, pray for the Evans family in their time of need.
 Thank you for reminding the world of the dignity of life through your witness.